ibm-cloud-docs/watsonx-code-assistant/ansible-pricing.md

 [Red Hat Ansible Lightspeed]{: tag-red}

-{{site.data.keyword.wcaal_short_cap}} is available in three different pricing plans, each of which offers different features and is subject to different resource constraints.
+{{site.data.keyword.wcaal_short_cap}} is available on {{site.data.keyword.BluSoftlayer_notm}} in three different pricing plans, each of which offers different features and is subject to different resource constraints.
 All three plans require that you have entitlement to the [Red Hat Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible){: external}, which is sold by Red Hat.
 {: shortdesc}

 When you provision an instance of {{site.data.keyword.wcaal_short}}, you can choose from the following plans.
 Resource usage in these plans is allocated by code tokens.
 For each plan, you can track your token usage from the {{site.data.keyword.wca_short}} resource page in {{site.data.keyword.cloud_notm}}.